Experimental#

 Notes

 All parameters are accessible via attribute access (scenario.param).
 Class-level attributes in subclasses serve as default values.
 Scenario instances are frozen after initialisation; parameters cannot be modified.
-To create replications with derived seeds, use replicate().
+To create replications with derived seeds, use spawn_replications().

 Initialize a Scenario.